kanishka-linux/ReadManga/README.md

 'Right' : load next page (Normally no need to use it, if you are using down key.
 But sometimes it is useful when 'Down' key does not lead to next page)

+'Left' : load previous page

+{using Left and Right arrow key will delete previously accessed pages and clear up the memory}

 'i' : show mouse pointer in fullscreen mode for few seconds { useful in fullscreen mode to reload image by clicking it, when mouse pointer is hidden}

 Delete : Delete appropriate entry in the history/search column